-Ibrahim holds a diploma in Accounting and Business Administration and is a certified member of ACCA, the Association of Certified Chartered Accountants.
+Ibrahim holds a diploma in Accounting and Business Administration and is a part qualified member of ACCA, the Association of Certified Chartered Accountants.
 Having worked for a number of charitable organisations, including the Africa Centre and the National Literacy Trust, Ibrahim has particular experience in the specialist area of charity finances.
 He has been an integral member of October Gallery's financial team since 2014.

 John Allen FLS